Six Things Not to Ask or Say to Someone in Recovery

 Recovering addicts need to maintain their treatment plan for the rest of their lives.
-There is no solution for addiction that allows an addict to “get better” and start partying again.
+There is no solution for addiction that allows a person with substance use disorder to “get better” and start partying again.

 - Can you be the designated driver since you do not drink?

 Do not assume that someone who does not drink wants to volunteer to be a designated driver.
 In fact, it is a bad idea for a recovering addict early in their program to go where alcohol or drugs are used.
 It is insensitive and selfish to ask for a free ride from a person trying to stay sober.
 You can be a friend by suggesting an alternative evening’s entertainment that does not include drugs or alcohol.

 - I am so sorry you cannot drink anymore.
 How do you have fun?

 People in recovery do not want or need your apologies.
 Treat people who are recovering just as you would treat anybody else.
 Disregard the fact that they are not drinking or doing drugs anymore; just talk to them like there is nothing wrong with them, because there is not. …and if you can’t have fun without being loaded, it may be time to look at your own using patterns.